enkidevs/curriculum/General/Networking/what-is-a-port.md

 A *web server* and a *mail server* can be hosted by the same machine, but they need to be assigned **different** port numbers.

-While the **IP address** identifies a single machine, the combination of **IP address** and **port** identifies a specific service running on that machine.
+While the **IP address** identifies a single machine, the combination of **IP address** and the **port** identifies a specific service running on that machine.

-If you think of an IP address like a mailing address then the port is like the apartment or office number.
-A building located at *249 Oak St.* might have a café at *249 Oak **#1***, a bookshop at *249 Oak **#2***, and a so on.
+If you think of the IP address as the equivalent of a postcode, then the port number represents the house number A building located at *249 Oak St.* might have a café at *249 Oak **#1***, a bookshop at *249 Oak **#2***, and a so on.

 The syntax used to specify ports is `ip:port`.
 If our machine is located at `13.0.0.0`, we can have a *mail server* running at: